 Add an emotional element to your proposal.
 Does it give back to the community and if so how?

 They want to feel secure in their investment and numbers have a tendency to offer such security.
 If Millennials make up half of the guest list and it’s proven that they have a large percentage of purchasing power, let your sponsors know.

 Don’t sell yourself or your company short and don’t be afraid to ask for an adequate amount of money.

 Let’s not get too out of hand with the asking price.
 But keep in mind your value and how that value carries over in the eyes of a sponsor.

-We’re talking about the who, what, when, where, how, why of the gritty details.
-This task is like jumping over a measly twig whereas you’re jumping over fallen trees when creating budgets.
+We’re talking about the who, what, when, where, how, and why of the gritty details.
+This task is like jumping over a measly twig compared to jumping over fallen trees when creating budgets.

 This is the most basic stuff that you can set straight without stressing too much over it.